-- Single-Family Office (SFO): Where a single wealthy family employs an in-house team of experts to serve a single family. - Multi-Family Office (MFO): Where a number of wealthy families have joined together to employ a team of experts to serve their families in order to gain economies of scale and efficiencies that might not yet be available to those families on an individual basis under a SFO structure.
+- Single-family office (SFO): where a single wealthy family employs an in-house team of experts to serve a single family. - Multi-family office (MFO): where a number of wealthy families have joined together to employ a team of experts to serve their families in order to gain economies of scale and efficiencies that might not yet be available to those families on an individual basis under an SFO structure.

-There are two sub-categories of the SFO.2 These are more common in New Zealand, albeit the arrangements are not typically referred to in the terms used below:
+There are two sub-categories of the SFO.
+These are more common in New Zealand, albeit the arrangements are not typically referred to in the terms used below:

-- Embedded Family Office: Where staff within a family business also manage the private affairs of the owners.
-The main responsibility of the staff is the business and the family element is incidental. - Virtual Family Office: Where a group of independent professional (and/or family members) collaborate closely to manage the private affairs of a family.
+- Embedded family office: where staff within a family business also manage the private affairs of the owners.
+The main responsibility of the staff is the business and the family element is incidental. - Virtual family office: where a group of independent professional (and/or family members) collaborate closely to manage the private affairs of a family.

-The family offices that exist in New Zealand are most commonly either Embedded Family Offices or Virtual Family Offices.
-However, they are generally all described as a "family office".
+The family offices that exist in New Zealand are most commonly either embedded family offices or virtual family offices.
+However, they are generally all described as a 'family office'.

-The role of family offices in modern economies
+The role of family offices in modern economies Family offices that are well known in global terms include:

-Family offices that are well known in global terms include Vulcan (Paul Allen), Iconiq Capital (Mark Zuckerberg), Bayshore Global Management (Sergey Brin), Cascade Investment (Bill Gates), Hillspire (Eric Schmidt), and Clarium (Peter Thiel).
+- Multi-generation: Rockefeller Family Office, Rothschild Family Office, Oppenheimer Family Office, etc. - First generation: Vulcan (Paul Allen), Iconiq Capital (Mark Zuckerberg), Bayshore Global Management (Sergey Brin), Cascade Investment (Bill Gates), Hillspire (Eric Schmidt) and Clarium (Peter Thiel).

-Family offices are increasingly influential in local and international economies and are usually able to conduct their activities outside the supervision of financial markets regulators.
+Family offices are increasingly influential in local and international economies and are often able to conduct their activities outside the supervision of financial markets regulators.
 This means that they often have privileged access to information and business opportunities before others in the market.